-Even if you have little experience with meditation, a visit to these gardens will likely release your inner peace.
-Influential as the place where the autobiography of a Yogi was wrote, this location is a wonder simply for its altruistic value.
+Even if you have little experience with meditation, a visit to these gardens in Encinitas will likely release your inner peace.
+Influential as the place where the autobiography of a Yogi was written, this location is a wonder simply for its altruistic value.

 The Embarcadero is a relatively new addition to the San Diego area.
 It is the official port of the city and is a hot spot for hotels, restaurants, docked ships and museums.
 It is an essential stop along the way for any tourist visiting the area and makes a fun afternoon even for locals.
 This is likely the most family friendly area to visit in San Diego, as it caters to both adults and children alike.